-3.6 Reporting and Statistics Collection
+3.7 Reporting and Statistics Collection

-The RIPE NCC provides authoritative data and reports on the operations development of the Internet, and the consumption rate of Internet number resources.
+The RIPE NCC provides authoritative data and reports on the operational development of the Internet, and the consumption rate of Internet number resources.
 As part of these activities, the RIPE NCC also raises awareness of issues related to the Internet.

 - To provide useful, up-to-date information relevant to a range of interested parties, including:

 - Network operators

 - o RIPE Working Groups

-- Industry bodies
+- o Industry bodies

-- Law enforcement agencies
+- o Law enforcement agencies

-- Governments and regulators
+- o Governments and regulators

-- o The media
+- The media

-Research institutes
+- o Research institutes